SuryasnatGit/thrift-distributed-systems-projects/a2-Distributed-FS/README.md

 ### *To start the Coordinator, Servers, and Client on localhost*

-(This starts all processes on one terminal using forked processes and will cause all processes to print to the same `System.out`)
+(This starts all processes on one terminal using forked processes and will cause all processes to print to the same `System.out`, which would cause very messy output as all threads attempt to print to `stdout` in an unsynchronized way.)

     ant start-all
 ### *To start the File Server across multiple machines*